 Jurisdiction has this?
-(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Population growth is inevitable; the space lands which should be pres and recreational lands.
+(Yes/No) Citation and Date (code chapter or name of plan, date of enactment or plan adoption) Authority (local, county, state, federal) Responsible Person, Department or Agency Population growth is inevitable; therefore, residents must be educated on future population trends and current open space lands which should be preserved.
+This study will offer population data and an inventory of current open space and recreational lands.
 Urban Water Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Habitat Conservation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? ' Economic Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk? ı Shoreline Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Habitat Conservation Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Economic Development Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Shoreline Management Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Community Wildfire Protection Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-Community Forest Management Plan Yes Community Forest Management Plan, 2018 Local Shade Tree Commission The objectives in this five-year pla will build on the successes of this and timeline for completion outline How has or will this be integrated with the HMP and how does this reduce risk?
+Community Forest Management Plan Yes Community Forest Management Plan, 2018 Local Shade Tree Commission How has or will this be integrated with the HMP and how does this reduce risk?
 The objectives in this five-year plan address street trees, park trees, and trees on other public grounds.
 Future plans will build on the successes of this plan and follow up on goals not attained during this planning period.
 The objectives and timeline for completion outlined in this plan are dependent on the availability of funding and will be altered from time-to-time to ensure there is no negative impact on the day-to-day operations of the Borough.
 Transportation Plan Yes Stanhope Master Plan, 2019 Local Land Use Board How has or will this be integrated with the HMP and how does this reduce risk?
 The Circulation Plan Element provides an inventory of existing roads and examines jurisdiction, function, and high accident locations.
 The Plan then provides recommendations for the creation of a more in-depth examination of circulation, including level of service surveys of existing roadways and examining current problem traffic areas as well as potential future problem areas considering the proposed development and redevelopment outlined in this Plan.
 This proposed Circulation Plan would result in a capital improvement program to provide for needed traffic improvements, which could take place through the redevelopment process.
 Finally, recommendations for alternative transportation, including bike paths and transit services, are provided.
-Agriculture Plan No - - - How has or will this be integrated How has or will this be integrated with the HMP and how does this reduce risk?
-Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated How has or will this be integrated with the HMP and how does this reduce risk?
+Agriculture Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
+Climate Action/ Resilience/Sustainability Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
 Tourism Plan No - - - How has or will this be integrated with the HMP and how does this reduce risk?
-1